 I don't own these characters.

 A/N: this AU takes places in a fantasy world that is just an amalgamation of ancient civilizations and barbarian cultures.
 I'll give you guys the inspiration for things, if you wanna know.
-The rating for this is going to go up in later chapters.
 This is pretty much a prologue.
 This is it, folks, my first attempt at SheBon (you know, just them by themselves).

 Goh Forth and Conquer

-The governor of Middleton, Steve Barkin, had just received the worst news anyone in his position could get.
-The Gohs were marching toward his city, flying a green flag; the color was now synonymous with doom.
+The Governor of Middleton, Steve Barkin, had just received the worst news anyone in his position could get.
+The Gohs were marching toward his city, flying a green flag; the color was synonymous with doom as far as the world was concerned.
 It was terrible news for the entire western half of the continent, but he was the first in the path of the daughter of Death.
-Damnation, he thought with dread, even though he would openly insist with great force that he was not worried about the approaching army.
+Damnation, he thought with dread, even though he would openly insist with great force he was not worried about the approaching army.

-Governor Barkin wished that he could send word to his allies for assistance, but he knew that they would never make it in time, if they even came at all.
-No one was in a hurry to battle against the fierce war machine that was the Gohs.
+Governor Barkin wished he could send word to his allies for assistance, but he knew they would never make it in time, if they even came at all.
+No one was in a hurry to battle against the fierce war machine that was the Gohs, especially Gohs flying the color green.
 What started out as a small, barbarian tribe at the edge of the world had grown into a ferocious force of four kingdoms that made up a terrifying empire and the worst of them all was coming close.

 A hundred years ago, no one in the West knew who or what the Gohs were, but little by little they began to hear horrifying tales of barbarians on horse back that struck with the speed of lightning, looting, plundering, and conquering every piece of land that they treaded upon.
-They devoured tribes and cities like wild dogs, but it was not until recently that they truly became a single empire, only to be split up again upon the death of their first true emperor, Kane.
+They devoured tribes and cities like wild dogs, tearing them apart and feasting upon their carcasses until they were no more.
+But, it was not until recently they truly became a single empire, only to be split up again upon the death of their first true emperor, Kane.

 Kane Goh was known as the Golden Emperor to his friends and the God of Death to his foes.
 His grandfather had been the one that gathered the Goh tribes together based solely on his will and charm as a leader.
 He led the tribes as a collective group into pillaging nearby towns at the very edge of the East.
 Kane's father was the one that started to go west and then came Kane, who was thought to be the worst of them all by some, especially those outside of the Goh nation.